C-Chads/tinygl/README.md

 # TinyGL- New and Improved

-A major overhaul of Fabrice Bellard's TinyGL (still compiling with -std=c99) to be more useful as a software rasterizer.
+A major overhaul of Fabrice Bellard's TinyGL (still compiling with -std=c99) to be more useful as a software rasterizer.'

+Now with limited multithreading support

 ## Tightly tweaked and tuned for performance